 Vitamin B12 is involved in such crucial metabolic processes within the body that low levels can have a major effect on health.

-A healthy intake will cut your risk of potentially serious complications like heart disease and osteoporosis.
+A healthy (what does “healthy” mean?) intake will cut your risk of potentially serious complications like heart disease and osteoporosis.
 B12 deficiency anaemia can develop if a lack of the vitamin interferes with the production of healthy blood cells: abnormally large, non-functional cells may form instead.

 Good levels of B12 have also been linked to better health in old age, reducing the risk of eye and memory problems.